 Most of these web pages, apps and groups are compilations gathered and shared by their users.
 Photos of campsites, descriptions and amenities are catalogued in some of them. ioverlander.com, campendium [not much in Ontario…], freecampsites.net, allstays.com.
 Facebook groups and forums are worth joining as well.

-• Over Time Your Own Collection of Campsites.
+• Your Own Collection of Free Campsites in Ontario.

 The more you wander and explore, the more you’ll discover.
 Over the course of your travels, you will accumulate your own free camping locations, and spots worth visiting or hiding from a storm in.
 A GPS from your local pawn shop will help you keep track of where they are.
 Trust me, your phone will be useless frequently with no signal.